-How much do online fitness coaches charge?
+How much do online personal trainers charge?

 Establishing a price point for your services is always a challenge no matter the platform.
 Many clients find the online environment less cost prohibitive in terms of time and actual dollars.
 Clients do not need to travel to a gym or physical location, can connect with their coaches through a variety of social media avenues, and online coaching sessions are generally less per hour than the face-to-face version.